Skip to content

 • Employment Tribunal Fees declared unlawful on 26th July 2017!

-• Immigration – how to recruit people from outside the UK from 1st January 2021
+• Immigration – how to recruit people from outside the UK (from 1st January 2021)

-• Implications for UK Employment Law after Brexit
+• Implications for UK Employment Law after Brexit (November 2023 update)

 • Information on Coronavirus – what Employers should do

-• IR35 ‘off payroll’ rules will apply to Contractors in the private sector from April 2021
+• IR35 ‘off payroll’ rules – no change in April 2023!

 • Latest News